software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedKeyboard.md

 sidebar_label: useAnimatedKeyboard
 ---
 With the `useAnimatedKeyboard` hook, you can create animations based on current kayboard position.
-On iOS and Android 11 and later you can get info about keyboard animation.
-On lower versions of Android you can only check whether the keyboard is up or not and its height when it's fully up.

 ```js
 useAnimatedKeyboard() -> [AnimatedKeyboardInfo]